mukulpythondev/sih/frontend/README.md

-# Jalsetu Desktop Application
+# DocMind Desktop Application

-A modern desktop application for document management built with Electron, React, Vite, and Tailwind CSS, featuring a DeepSeek-inspired UI.
+A modern desktop application for document management built with Electron, React, Vite, and Tailwind CSS, featuring a Raycast-inspired UI.

 ## 🚀 Quick Start